-MAC strives to provide the broadest and most inclusive representation of the arts by delivering cultural experiences that embrace a wide range of aesthetic and conceptual points of view to support a diverse and vibrant North Adams.
+MAC strives to provide the broadest and most inclusive representation of the arts by delivering cultural experiences that embrace a wide range of aesthetic and conceptual points of view to support a diverse and vibrant community.

-Run by MCLA since 2005, Gallery 51 exhibits work from a wide range of emerging to mid-career contemporary artists from around the world.
+Run by MCLA since 2005, Gallery 51, exhibits work from a wide range of emerging to mid-career contemporary artists from around the world.
 The Gallery hosts 3-4 exhibitions each year, the Artists Laboratory Residency, and countless events and happenings.
 Staffed by mostly student workers, MCLA Gallery 51 provides students with hands-on experience in the day-to-day operations of a gallery.
 MCLA Gallery 51 can be found at 51 Main Street in downtown North Adams.

 North Adams, MA 01247